zkdataprivacy/Freecodecamp-git-and-github-YT/README.md

     b. git branch: This command shows the name of branches wrt to your main branch created
     c. git checkout -b (custom name of the branch): This command helps to create branch and switch to that branch to work on it.
     d. git checkout (main/or custom branch name): This command is used to switch between main or other custom branches.
+    e. git commit -am - git commit -am followed by message command is used to add and commit at the same time when we already have a file committed on github or where the file shows modified over created.